 - 4.a We recommend that ONC coordinates with the relevant agencies to pursue a concept of "privacy literacy," similar to what is known as "health literacy."
-This would include defining the basics of privacy literacy, and outlining strategies and techniques for the government either to action directly - or through providers and app developers - to improve privacy literacy at the community and organizational level. - Privacy literacy is the degree to which individuals have the capacity to obtain, process, and understand basic privacy information needed to make appropriate decisions regarding the sharing of personal information, including health data. - 4.b We recommend that ONC supports a Model Privacy Notice for app developers. - The MPN should clearly define who is responsible for what (individual, app developer, provider, API developer), including example indemnification clauses where applicable. - The MPN should provide standard definitions and terms. - To facilitate easy review and a user-friendly experience, a short-form privacy notice may be valuable, with a link to access the full notice or more detailed information.
-ONC should provide guidance in its MPN for the minimum data set required for short form notices. - The MPN should allow for the download or other electronic "save" of the privacy notice (or otherwise saved electronically). - The MPN should ensure a "just in time" communication when the patient accesses the app. - Users must be informed when the app's practices change - Privacy policies must be easily accessible in the app for later review - Where the patient has choice and control, the app should provide meaningful controls such as opt-outs. - Contact information regarding how a patient can contact the app developer if there are problems are concerns. - 4.c We recommend that ONC should encourage an app developer voluntary "Code of Conduct" that outlines best practices regarding how and what an app should communicate to consumers regarding its privacy and security policies. - 4.d We recommend that ONC collaborate with FTC to provide ongoing support to app developers to ensure the app's privacy practices align with the app's marketing practices according to Section 5 of the FTC Act, which prohibits unfair or deceptive acts or practices, including deceptive statements and unfair practices involving the use or protection of consumers' personal information.
+This would include defining the basics of privacy literacy, and outlining strategies and techniques for the government either to action directly - or through providers and app developers - to improve privacy literacy at the community and organizational level. - Privacy literacy is the degree to which individuals have the capacity to obtain, process, and understand basic privacy information needed to make appropriate decisions regarding the sharing of personal information, including health data.

+4.b We recommend that ONC supports a Model Privacy Notice for app developers.

+- The MPN should clearly define who is responsible for what (individual, app developer, provider, API developer), including example indemnification clauses where applicable. - The MPN should provide standard definitions and terms.

+- To facilitate easy review and a user-friendly experience, a short-form privacy notice may be valuable, with a link to access the full notice or more detailed information.
+ONC should provide guidance in its MPN for the minimum data set required for short form notices. - The MPN should allow for the download or other electronic "save" of the privacy notice (or otherwise saved electronically). - The MPN should ensure a "just in time" communication when the patient accesses the app. - Users must be informed when the app's practices change - Privacy policies must be easily accessible in the app for later review - Where the patient has choice and control, the app should provide meaningful controls such as opt-outs. - Contact information regarding how a patient can contact the app developer if there are problems are concerns. - 4.c We recommend that ONC should encourage an app developer voluntary "Code of Conduct" that outlines best practices regarding how and what an app should communicate to consumers regarding its privacy and security policies. - 4.d We recommend that ONC collaborate with FTC to provide ongoing support to app developers to ensure the app's privacy practices align with the app's marketing practices according to Section 5 of the FTC Act, which prohibits unfair or deceptive acts or practices, including deceptive statements and unfair practices involving the use or protection of consumers' personal information. - 4.e We recommend that ONC evaluates methods by which a consumer is able to compare the privacy policies of two or more apps. - 4.f We encourage ONC to pursue enforceability of "click through" agreements specific to health information. - 4.g We encourage the private market to develop standards specific to the usability of consumer apps, and until such time, app developers should be encouraged to consult Web Content Accessibility Guidelines (WCAG AA) for a wide range of recommendations to make apps more usable to more types of users. - 4.h We encourage the development of private-market endorsements to indicate those apps that strive to make content accessible to a wider range of people with disabilities, including blindness and low vision, deafness and hearing loss, learning disabilities, cognitive limitations, limited movement, speech disabilities, photosensitivity and combinations of these.